stinkyfart69420/custom_discord_moderation_bot/README.md

 Now add the bot to your server, and you’re all set!

-Need video tutorials?
+# Need help?

-Link for windows tutorial

-Link for linux tutorial
+Watch the video tutorials if the instructions did not work.

+Windows:

+Linux: